Slide1

 In a clinical setting, a loading dose of fulvestrant should generally be used if financially feasible.

-breast cancer and received AC followed by anastrozole.
+A 60-year-old woman was diagnosed three years earlier with ER-positive, PR-positive, HER2-negative breast cancer and received AC followed by anastrozole.
 Currently receiving anastrozole, she now has moderately symptomatic bone metastases and no other sites of disease on staging.
 Which therapy would you recommend to this patient?

 Same case